tearust/t-rust/docs/tea-swap/README.md

 ## Privacy design without Admin

 All code and data run inside hardware enclave.
 Then nodes communicate with other nodes, the data will be encrypted by the hardware end to end.
-No one else can sniff any meaning information.
+No network middle man can sniff any meaningful information.

 Admin is the main source of human involved vulunabilities happened recently.
 In TEA infrastructure there is no such a role called Admin.
 The hardware nodes manage the network on their own without human involved.
 As a owner of a node, there are only two thing to do: power on/off, and connect/disconnect to network.
 There is no back door accesible to any human including the admin.

+## KYC, AML and compliancy

+Because all data is open to the code running inside the enclave.
+If required by the compliancy, the code can open API to authority.
+As long as the code is open source, everyone can audit and make sure this code not introduce additional back door more than enough.

 ## Attack prevention